 "That large and necessary outlays, in fact, constituted the source of the Company's embarrassment.
 A considerable part of the money raised in India upon periodical loans to meet that outlay, had by the terms of those loans been made payable, if required, in England, and in consequence of a general reduction of interest from eight to six per cent. being at once thrown upon the Company for immediate payment in Europe, a sum which without the aid of Parliament it was impossible to discharge.
 Of that large expenditure, sanctioned, and in many cases specifically directed by the Minister of the Crown, it might with justice be asked, what part had been incurred for the partial or exclusive advantage of the Company?
-It was evident that the whole concern had been begun and continued by private exertions alone; nor had the Proprietors received by any means an adequate recompense for those exertions: they had scarcely derived more benefit than the mere interest-money."
+It was evident that the whole concern had been begun and continued by private quate recompense for those exertions: they had scarcely derived more benefit than the mere interest-money."